 - write letters on familiar subjects

 - take notes in a meeting.

-Cambridge English: Preliminary is set at Level B1 of the Common European Framework of Reference for Languages (CEFR).
+This Cambridge English qualification is set at Level B1 of the Common European Framework of Reference for Languages (CEFR).
 Reaching this level means you can:

 - understand the main points of straightforward instructions or public announcements

 - deal with most of the situations you might meet when travelling as a tourist in an English-speaking country